dankcoin/danksite/getting-started/contribute_linux.md

 Now you're ready to start :smiley:

-##Step 2: Clone the dogecoin.com repo
+##Step 2: Clone the danksite repo

-To clone the dogecoin.com repository you'll need GIT.
+To clone the danksite repository you'll need GIT.

 To install GIT, open a terminal and execute: